Ciel7872/Ciel7872/README.md

    <br>
 I really enjoy art, nature, and animals, especially orcas -- they are amazing creatures!💙 --
    <br>
-In my free time, I like swimming yplaying volleyball
+In my free time, I like swimming yplaying volleyball.
     <br>
-You can ask me about: Python, SQL, or Software Architecture.
+You can ask me about: Python, SQL or Software Architecture.
   </p>

   <br>